Lai-es/queens-solver-java/README.md

 | `reset`     | Resets the current puzzle                               |
 | `tip`       | Gives a tip based on the current game state             |

-Cells in the same row, column, or adjacent to a placed queen are marked with `X`.
+Cells in the same row, column, color region or adjacent to a placed queen are marked with `X`.
+The time since beginning the puzzle is displayed.
+If the game is finished, the user has the option to play another one.

 Example output: